fderepas/terminal_colors/README.md

 # terminal_colors
-A simple C or JS code to display colors in the terminal.
-Result is:
+A simple Bash, C, JS or Python code to display colors in the terminal.
+Output of each scipt is:

 ![all colors](https://github.com/fderepas/terminal_colors/blob/main/colors.png?raw=true)